swarajmutalik/TodoList-App/README.md

+# TodoList App
-A Todo List App using React, Tailwind and React Icons
+A Todo List App using React, Tailwind and React Icons.